 An air emissions inventory is an accounting of air pollutant emissions released over a given time for a given political or geographic area.
 It can include the following sources:

-- Area (e.g. total home heating in the Edmonton region)
+- Area (for example: total home heating in the Edmonton region)

-Air emissions inventories can include emissions from both anthropogenic (e.g. industrial, commercial, agricultural, transportation, etc.) and natural (e.g. forest fire, vegetation, soil, etc.) sources.
+Air emissions inventories can include emissions from both anthropogenic (for example: industrial, commercial, agricultural, transportation, etc.) and natural (for example: forest fire, vegetation, soil, etc.) sources.